Prakhar-002/LEETCODE/🍄 Daily Challenge 2025 🍳/🔬 Examine Thoroughly 🧬/10 Oct 🛕/09 - 10 - 2025 --- 3494. Find the Minimum Amount of Time to Brew Potions ☃️ 🍁 🍰 🎲/README.md

 | 2              | 54          | 58               | 78               | 86               | 102              |
 | 3              | 86          | 88               | 98               | 102              | 110              |

-  - As an example for why wizard 0 cannot start working on the 1st potion before time t = 52, consider the case where the wizards started preparing the 1st potion at time t = 50.
-At time t = 58, wizard 2 is done with the 1st potion, but wizard 3 will still be working on the 0th potion till time t = 60.
+  - As an example for why wizard 0 cannot start working on the 1st potion before time `t = 52`, consider the case where the wizards started preparing the 1st potion at time `t = 50`.
+At time `t = 58`, wizard 2 is done with the 1st potion, but wizard 3 will still be working on the 0th potion till time `t = 60`.

 </br>